 The new legislation, which aims to modernise the abortion law for the first time since 1977, would remove abortion from a 1960s Crimes Act, loosen restrictions surrounding the procedure and treat it as a 'health issue rather than a criminal issue.'

 Under current law, an abortion is only legal with the approval of two doctors who both agree that the pregnancy would threaten the health of the mother, is a case of incest or that the foetus carries an abnormality.
 To date, there has never been a conviction under NZ’s current abortion laws despite it falling under the country’s criminal code.

 "Safe abortion should be treated and regulated as a health issue; a woman has the right to choose what happens to her body," said Justice Minister Andrew Little.

-Under the new bill, pregnant women less than 20 weeks will be able to seek an abortion without a referral.
-They will be able to refer themselves to an abortion service provider and will have to be made aware of counselling services, though counselling would not be mandatory.
-Past a 20-week pregnancy, a woman can obtain an abortion with a doctor's approval who would need to 'reasonably believe' the woman's mental and physical health were adequate for the procedure to move forward.
-The bill also allows for 'safe areas' within 500 feet of clinics where protests or demonstrations would be prohibited.
+Under the new bill, a pregnant woman less than 20 weeks would be able to seek an abortion without a referral.
+She would be able to refer herself to an abortion service provider and would have to be made aware of counselling services, though counselling would not be mandatory.
+Past a 20-week pregnancy, a woman would be able to obtain an abortion with a doctor's approval, who would need to 'reasonably believe' the woman's mental and physical health were adequate for the procedure to move forward.
+The bill would also allow for 'safe areas' within 500 feet of clinics where protests or demonstrations would be prohibited.

-In the year ended December 2018, there were 13,282 abortions in New Zealand.
-Little said he did not expect the numbers to increase if the procedure were decriminalised.
+In the year ended December 2018, there were 13,282 abortions in NZ.
+Little said he did not expect the numbers to increase if the procedure were to be decriminalised.

-If the bill gets final approval, it is projected to be passed into law in six months.
+If the abortion reform bill gets final approval, it is projected to be passed into law in six months.